jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-04.md

 "I know, sweetheart.
 But that's not the question.
 The question is: if you had to choose, what would you choose?"

-I look at the envelope.
+I look at the contract.
 Everything I've worked for.
 Four years of straight As, science competitions, research projects, studying until 2 AM.
-All of it could lead here, to MIT, to my dream school.
+All of it could lead here, to MIT, to my dream school, to the future I've been planning since I was old enough to understand what physics was.

 But it requires giving up Ethan.
 For four and a half years.
 No texts, no calls, no visits.
 Just... nothing.

 By the time we're both free, we'll be different people.
 We'll have lived different lives.
-The guy I know now won't be the same person I find in 2029—if I find him at all.
+The boy I know now won't be the same person I find in 2029—if I find him at all.

 "I don't know," I whisper.
 "I don't know what to choose."